 The North Dakota Stockmen’s Association (NDSA) presented the 2018 Environmental Stewardship Award to Robert and Holly Brooks of Rhame, N.D., during the NDSA’s 89th Annual Convention & Trade Show, “Leading the Way,” in Bismarck, N.D., on Sept.
 15.

 Nestled between four watersheds in the extreme southwestern corner of North Dakota, the Brooks Ranch strives to be innovative and adaptive to build resilience into their operation and their landscape.
-The Brooks Ranch focuses on conservation, care, maintenance and management of the environment as they raise their registered and commercial Angus herd.
+The Brooks Ranch focuses on conservation, care, maintenance, and management of the environment as they raise their registered Angus and commercial herd of cattle.
 The Brooks family uses a variety of holistic management concepts.

 Brooks Ranch has worked hard to develop water, a precious commodity in their semi-arid region.
 In addition to fill dams, the ranch has added solar tanks that pump up to 15 gallons per minute.